runely/jslogic-homey/README.txt

         Value and array will be treated as is

     When not case sensitive
-        Value and array will both be lower cased
+        Value and array will both be lowercased